GauravPatil-Dev/image-cycle-service/README.md

 ## Development Notes
 - To make changes to the frontend or backend, edit the code and rerun `docker compose up --build`.
-- Images and metadata are stored in-memory (no persistent DB by default).
+- Images are stored on disk and metadata are stored in-memory.
 - CORS is configured for frontend-backend communication.
 - NGINX proxies `/api` requests to the backend container.